Illinois Infant/Early Childhood Mental Health Consultation (I/ECMHC)

 - Supports the quality of the workforce by increasing retention rates of early childhood professionals

-- Reduces burn-out, compassion fatigue, thereby increasing job retention
+- Reduces burn-out and compassion fatigue, thereby increasing job retention

-- Enhances reflective capacity of direct service providers and administrators
+- Enhances the reflective capacity of direct service providers and administrators

 Learn more about the